thomascrha/resume/README.md

 ## dependencies

 Linux is the only supported OS.
+For other OSes you'll use `make docker`.

 You'll need the following installed:
 * [make](https://www.gnu.org/software/make/)